SimformSolutionsPvtLtd/SSComposeExpandableListView/README.md

 | onListItemLongClicked     | (headerIndex: Int, itemIndex: Int, isSelected: Boolean) -> Unit | Callback for when a list item is long pressed, providing the header index, item index, and selection state. | Empty Lambda                     |

-## :heart: Find this samples useful?
+## :heart: Find the library useful?

 Support it by joining [stargazers] :star: for this repository.